Perspective | ‘Grassroots’ bot campaigns are coming. Governments don’t have a plan to stop them.

 As political scientists like Paul Pierson have pointed out, what happens between elections is important to democracy.
 Politicians shape policies and they make laws.
 And citizens can approve or condemn what politicians are doing, through contacting their representatives or commenting on proposed rules.

 That’s what should happen.
 But as the New York report shows, it often doesn’t.
 The big telecommunications companies paid millions of dollars to specialist “AstroTurf” companies to generate public comments.
 These companies then stole people’s names and email addresses from old files and from hacked data dumps and attached them to 8.5 million public comments and half a million letters to members of Congress.
-All of them said that they supported the corporations’ position on something called “net neutrality,” the idea that telcos must treat all Internet content equally and not prioritize any company or service.
+All of them said that they supported the corporations’ position on something called “net neutrality,” the idea that telecommunications companies must treat all Internet content equally and not prioritize any company or service.
 Three AstroTurf companies — Fluent, Opt-Intelligence and React2Media — agreed to pay nearly $4 million in fines.

 The fakes were crude.
 Many of them were identical, while others were patchworks of simple textual variations: substituting “Federal Communications Commission” and “FCC” for each other, for example.

 Next time, though, we won’t be so lucky.
 New technologies are about to make it far easier to generate enormous numbers of convincing personalized comments and letters, each with its own word choices, expressive style and pithy examples.
-The people who create fake grass roots organizations have always been enthusiastic early adopters of technology, weaponizing letters, faxes, emails and web comments to manufacture the appearance of public support or public outrage.
+The people who create fake grass-roots organizations have always been enthusiastic early adopters of technology, weaponizing letters, faxes, emails and Web comments to manufacture the appearance of public support or public outrage.

 Take Generative Pre-trained Transformer 3, or GPT-3, an AI model created by OpenAI, a San Francisco based start-up.
-With minimal prompting, GPT-3 can generate convincing seeming newspaper articles, resume cover letters, even Harry Potter fan-fiction in the style of Ernest Hemingway.
+With minimal prompting, GPT-3 can generate convincing seeming newspaper articles, résumé cover letters, even Harry Potter fan-fiction in the style of Ernest Hemingway.
 It is trivially easy to use these techniques to compose large numbers of public comments or letters to lawmakers.

 The FCC just received a million net-neutrality comments.
 Here’s what it’s like to sort through them all.